-In this section, the "natural environment" includes the city and county owned open space lands as well as environmental components (like air, water, geological features) and remnants of the natural environment within the urban area.
+In this section, the "natural environment" includes the city- and county-owned open space lands as well as environmental components (like air, water, geological features) and remnants of the natural environment within the urban area.
 Preservation and protection of the natural environment that characterizes the Boulder Valley is a core community value that has defined Boulder since the end of 19th century.
 Within the Boulder Valley's complex ecological system, there are inextricable links among the natural environment, the built environment, economy and community livability.
-Changes to the natural ecosystems within the Boulder Valley residents.
+Changes to the natural ecosystems within the Boulder Valley can have a profound effect on ecosystem viability and the quality of life desired by Boulder Valley residents.

-A mixture of wildlands and urban lands exist throughout the Boulder Valley, often referred to as the wildland-urban interface, and within a continuum or gradient.
-High quality ecosystems containing primarily native plants and animals occupy one end of the natural environment gradient.
+A mixture of wildlands and urban lands exist throughout the Boulder Valley, often referred to as the wildland-urban interface and within a continuum or gradient.
+High-quality ecosystems containing primarily native plants and animals occupy one end of the natural environment gradient.
 Land that is not dominated by native species but that is in a natural condition without buildings or development is found further along the gradient.
-On the other end of the gradient are lands that contain mostly non-native plants and animals and are used primarily for developed recreation, transportation or other purposes (e.g., parks, greenways) in an urban environment.
+On the other end of the gradient are lands that contain mostly nonnative plants and animals and are used primarily for developed recreation, transportation or other purposes (e.g., parks, greenways) in an urban environment.
 These lands are managed differently for different purposes.